lab08 : Apartment Listing Manager - BST

 This lab contains a lot of implementation details, and different parts of the lab intertwine and depend on each other.
 Here are some suggestions on the order of approaching the lab:

-1. Implement the Apartment class, and especially double check that your comparators are working
+class, and especially double check that your comparators are working - Implement the

-3. Start with add_apartment, and then the BST traversal methods.
-You should test if your add_apartment is working by inserting several Apartments into the BST, and using the traversals to verify your results;
+is working by inserting several Apartments into the BST, and using the traversals to verify your results;- is a new

-4. Once you’ve made sure your add_apartment is working, you can then move on to does_apartment_exist, get_best_apartment and get_worst_apartment.
+is working, you can then move on todoes_apartment_exist

 Submission